rollup/rollup/docs/02-javascript-api.md

   //                    bundle object for output generation errors.
 As with
   //                    "BUNDLE_END", you should call "event.result.close()" if
   //                    present once you are done.
+  // If you return a Promise from your event handler, Rollup will wait until the
+  // Promise is resolved before continuing.
 });

 // This will make sure that bundles are properly closed after each run